axcoto/k8s-cni-ipsec/final/vagrant/README.md

 $ sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes
 ```

+This create namespace `demo` and deploy echo server under that.

 ## Spin up pods:

 From this vagrant directory, deploy 9 pods with this: